 - You can take an SQE preparation course.
 Many course providers are in the process of finalising their course offerings and pricing, but there will be a variety of courses available to suit your budget and needs.
 Some providers will specialise in either SQE1 or SQE2, while others may offer both.
 The courses are part-time so you can still work to accumulate your QWE and skills alongside your studies, as in option 1 above.
 It is important to remember that building up those practical skills in real-life practice will be crucial to get through SQE stage 2.

-Our OSCEsmart training course offers flexible packages for preparing for the practical SQE2 assessments, with video lectures, mock stations (learn more about SQE Mock Tests and Practice Questions) and personalised tutor feedback.
+Our OSCEsmart training course offers flexible options for preparing for the practical SQE2 assessments, with video lectures, mock stations (learn more about SQE Mock Tests and Practice Questions) and personalised tutor feedback.

 For aspiring barristers, you still need to take a bar training course to qualify, which can vary in cost from £11,750 to £17,450.
 However, if you are undecided, or would perhaps like to enjoy “the best of both worlds”, you could follow the SQE route and then obtain the Higher Rights of Audience to represent your clients in the higher courts, just as barristers do.